1. Lifestyle

 • 1

-8 Eco-Friendly Activities To Raise Awareness And Inspire Sustainable Environmental Change
+8 Eco-Friendly Activities For Kids To Inspire Environmental Awareness And Sustainability

-Teaching children about the importance of environmental preservation will help them appreciate nature, learn about real-world issues, and use natural resources carefully.
+Teaching children the importance of environmental preservation helps them appreciate nature, learn about real-world issues, and use natural resources carefully.

 Here are eight eco-friendly DIY activities that you and your child must try over the weekend.